JetBrains/guide/site/java/tips/convert-from-record/index.md

   - title: (documentation) IntelliJ IDEA Blog - Java 16 and IntelliJ IDEA
     href: "https://blog.jetbrains.com/idea/2021/03/java-16-and-intellij-idea/"
 video: "https://youtu.be/byGjzMHqwcc"
+callToAction:
+  {
+    url: "/java/tips/convert-to-record/",
+    message: "Naturally, you can convert code to a record too!", }
 ---

 If we decide that maybe a record should be a full Java class, we can get IntelliJ IDEA to automatically convert a record into a Java class.

 Press <kbd>⌥⏎</kbd> (macOS) / <kbd>Alt+Enter</kbd> (Windows/Linux) on the record name, and IntelliJ IDEA offers a suggestion to convert the record to a class.

+{% cta %}